netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

    The sections *Shipping Methods → DHL* and *Shipping Methods → DHL (deprecated)* are core parts of Magento® which connect to the webservice of DHL USA only.
    They are not relevant for DHL Business Shipping (Versenden) in Germany or Austria.
+   Do not enable those sections if you are using *DHL Versenden*!

 .. raw:: pdf